Frequently Asked Questions About Christianity, Answered Honestly!

 1st Corinthians 15:29

-The Greek word 'for' is [huper].
-It is a primary preposition and in this context means, 'for the sake of,' or 'for the benefit of' the dead.
-This is because baptism is the cleansing of the dead by the Spirit of Christ, wherein they are also raised up in His resurrection.
-Water baptism signifies this Spiritual baptism or cleansing 'for the sake of' the dead.
+context means, "for the sake of," or "for the benefit of" the dead.
+This is because Baptism is the cleansing of the dead by the Spirit of Christ, wherein they are also raised up in His resurrection.
+Water baptism is a token signifying this Spiritual baptism or cleansing "for the sake of" the dead.

 1st Corinthians 15:1-3